FRRouting/frr/doc/developer/cli.rst

 Doc Strings
 -----------

 Each token in a command definition should be documented with a brief doc string that informs a user of the meaning and/or purpose of the subsequent command tree.
-These strings are provided as the last parameter to DEFUN macros, concatenated together and separated by an escaped newline (':raw-latex:`\n`').
+These strings are provided as the last parameter to DEFUN macros, concatenated together and separated by an escaped newline (\n).
 These are best explained by example.

 ::